makerdao/sai/README.md

 89.000000000000000000

 # We can examine the cup details, `tab` and `ink` representing
-# the amount of debt and the amount of collateral respectively
+# the amount of debts and the amount of collateral respectively
 $ sai --cup 62 cup
 cup id 62...
 lad: 0x(...)
 tab: 89.000000000000000000
+rap: 0.000000000000000000
 ink: 1.500000000000000000

 # We can check whether the cup is still safe